leanpanda-com/freckle-io/README.md

 2. `auth_type`: the authentication type which will use with the server.
    Currently, the only allowed values is:
    * `:freckle_token`: uses your Freckle API token.
+3. `per_page`: the number of items included for each page.
+The default value is 30.

 # Testing